netdata/learn/docs/agent/tutorials/monitor-cockroachdb.md

     tls_skip_verify: yes # If your certificate is self-signed
 ```

-You can add as many jobs as you'd like based on how many CockroachDB databases you haveâNetdata will create separate
+You can add as many jobs as you'd like based on how many CockroachDB databases you have—Netdata will create separate
 charts for each job.
 Once you've edited `cockroachdb.conf` according to the needs of your infrastructure, restart
 Netdata to see your new charts.